Houston vs Auburn Players to Watch - Second Round

 Auburn's Last Game

-In its most recent game, Auburn defeated Iowa on Thursday, 83-75.
-Its top scorer was Broome with 19 points.
+In its most recent game, Auburn topped Iowa on Thursday, 83-75.
+Broome scored a team-high 19 points (and added one assist and 12 boards).

 |Name